badgeteam/website/content/en/docs/Badges/MCH2022/software-development/esp_idf_getting_started.md

 <!-- TODO insert some links to IDF code. point out version!-->

-The IDF will be installed automatically (via git submodules and make commands which we will point out) but it does require some dependancies to be installed.
+The IDF will be installed automatically (via git submodules and make commands which we will point out) but it does require some dependencies to be installed.

 # Installing Prerequisites

-How to install these prerequisites is described on the IDF documenttion page for
+How to install these prerequisites is described on the IDF documenttion page for:

 - [Linux](https://docs.espressif.com/projects/esp-idf/en/v4.4.1/esp32/get-started/windows-setup.html)
 - [Mac](https://docs.espressif.com/projects/esp-idf/en/v4.4.1/esp32/get-started/macos-setup.html)